leomrtinez/leomrtinez.github.io/_pages/teaching.md

   *Project:* Introduction to research through a hands-on project which consit on labelisation of crater superposition using python.

 - **June 2024:** Supervised one second-year undergraduate student majoring in Earth, Planetary, and Environmental Sciences.
-  *Project:* Focused on planetary surface processes and their analysis using remote sensing techniques.
+  *Project:* Focused on the re-evaluation of Apollo XI landing site geologic age using a deep-learning based crater counting algorithm